psrearick/customer-dashboard/docs/getting-started.md

 # Getting Started Guide

-This guide will walk you through setting up and using the Laravel Performance Testing Environment for the first time.
+This guide will walk you through setting up and using the Customer Dashboard app for the first time.

 ## Prerequisites